B.S.M.E. in Mechanical Engineering

 The Mechanical Engineering faculty members are a diverse group committed to the department's motto of being "Student Focused and Research Driven" and have prior experience at outstanding industries and government including Google and the U.S. Army Research Laboratory.

-Freshmen may directly enroll in mechanical engineering with an ACT Math score of at least 25 (or SAT equivalent) and 3.0 high school core GPA.
-Students transferring to ME from other majors or other institutions must have a 2.25 cumulative GPA as well as 25 ACT Math score or B in MATH 125 or higher math class.
+Freshmen may directly enroll in B.S.M.E. with an ACT Math score of at least 24 (or SAT equiv) or 3.2 high school core GPA.
+Students transferring to the program from other majors or other institutions must have 2.25 cumulative GPA as well as 24 ACT Math score or 76 ALEKS math placement score or B in MATH 125 or higher math class.

 Tamara Crawford (02) started her career at Lockheed Martin Aeronautics in 2003.
 She has held numerous positions at Lockheed and has since received the National Black Engineer of the Year Award.